SummaryRead the full fact sheet

 There is increasing evidence that antioxidants are more effective when obtained from whole foods, rather than isolated from a food and presented in tablet form.

-Research shows that some vitamin supplements can increase our cancer risk.
+Research shows that some can increase our cancer risk.
 For example, vitamin A (beta-carotene) has been associated with a reduced risk of certain cancers, but an increase in others – such as lung cancer in smokers (if vitamin A is purified from foodstuffs).

 A study examining the effects of vitamin E found that it did not offer the same benefits when taken as a supplement.

 Also, antioxidant minerals or vitamins can act as pro-oxidants or damaging ‘oxidants’ if they are consumed at levels significantly above the recommended amounts for dietary intake.

 A well-balanced diet, which includes consuming antioxidants from whole foods, is best.
 If you need to take a supplement, seek advice from your doctor or dietitian and choose supplements that contain all nutrients at the recommended levels.